...

 The most popular sunset spot on Zamami Island is probably Unaji no Sachi Observation Deck.
 The sunset from there is so breathtaking that it was nicknamed Sunset Observatory (夕陽の展望台)!

-Just a 3-minute walk on the promenade leading to the tip of the cape from the parking lot will get you to the pavilion on the cliff.
-From here, you can adore the scenery of the Kerama Blue-colored ocean decorated by coral reefs spreading below you, along with the magnificent landscape created by the rocky terrace covered by vegetation.
+A 3-minute walk along the promenade, leading to the tip of the cape from the parking lot, will take you to the pavilion on the cliff.
+From here, you can adore the scenery of the Kerama-Blue-colored ocean, decorated by coral reefs spreading below you, along with the magnificent landscape created by the rocky terrace covered by vegetation.

 In winter, from early January to late March, the highlight would be the humpback whales that might swim past the sea near the observatory.
 If you are lucky, you might even be able to see a parent and a child whale!